We often get asked about the Camino de Santiago distance required to walk in order to receive your Pilgrim Certificate.

 After arriving in Santiago, many pilgrims continue on to Cape Fisterra on the Camino de Fisterra, which would add another 4 walking days to your journey.

-The beauty of the Camino is that you can start and finish at any point so you can adapt the trip to the time you have available.
+The beauty of the Camino is that you can start and finish at any point so you can adapt the trip to the time you have available and your fitness level.

 If you would like to walk the Camino de Santiago and require additional information or would like to book your Camino trip, contact our travel specialists.